USCIS Resumes Adjudication of All H-2B Petitions Following Publication of Interim Final Rule

 Employers are required to offer and pay this new wage for any work performed on and after the date the employer receives the supplemental prevailing wage determination from DOL.

-To learn more about the revised H-2B prevailing wage methodology, view frequently asked questions prepared by the Department of Labor.
+To learn more about the revised H-2B prevailing wage methodology, view frequently asked questions (PDF) prepared by the Department of Labor.

 USCIS will begin accepting new requests for premium processing of H-2B petitions on May 1, 2013.
 Please continue to check www.uscis.gov for updates.